ZopaPublic/ktor-opentracing/README.md

     .awaitAll()
 }
 ```
 Underneath the hood, `asyncTraced` is adding the current tracing context to the coroutine context using a call to `tracingContext()`.
 You can add it yourself by calling `async(tracingContext())`.
-To `launch` a new coroutine with the tracing context, call `tracedLaunch`.
+To `launch` a new coroutine with the tracing context, call `launchTraced`.

 ### Client Spans